alexjercan/crafter-ai/README.md

 - [x] Success rate for each achievement
 - [x] Distribution of actions taken with respect to time (step)
 - [x] Compare the methods (reward, success rates)
-- [ ] Maybe try to create a plot like in the duel dqn paper?
+- [ ] Maybe try to create a plot like in the duel dqn paper? (saving the model, need to output the last layers and convert them to img)

 2. [ ] More algorithms
 - [x] DQN